katestarks/GameJamOct2019/README.md

 If a change is made that requires uploading to itch.io (such as modifying `index.html`), create a zip file containing all the relevant files and folders and upload it.

 When testing changes locally, you will need to modify `index.html` to use the local files, otherwise any changes you make to javascript or css will have no effect.

+## Images

+Use .png versions of images. .svg files are provided in case modification is needed.
+To use the .svgs you would need to change the config from phaser.AUTO to phaser.CANVAS.
+Beware that this could break everything.